 Eating a balanced diet daily means a ratio of 20% meets and 80% vegetables: legumes and fruits, with as little starch and sugar as possible.

-pH Balance of acid alkaline producing foods
+pH Balance and acid alkaline producing foods

 A balanced diet is also related to maintaining the pH balance in our body, without which we cannot survive.
 The best way in doing this is to eat more alkaline less acid producing foods.
 In fact, your body needs a ph balance of acidic and alkaline producing foods, which is 75% alkaline foods and 25% acidic.